opnsense/docs/source/manual/how-tos/multiwan.rst

 ----------------
 For each gateway there are several advanced options you can use to change the default behavior/thresholds.
-These option can be changed under :menuselection:`System --> Gateways --> Single`, press the pencil icon next to the Gateway you want to update.
+These option can be changed under :menuselection:`System --> Gateways --> Configuration`, press the pencil icon next to the Gateway you want to update.

 The current options are: